Kasey LynchJanuary 13, 2026

 Skill ontologies are designed to make parsing skills data simple.
 They also help support a larger ecosystem of HR tools that drive actionable insights throughout the Phenom platform.

-There are numerous benefits that are directly linked to implementing a robust skills ontology.
+Numerous benefits are directly linked to implementing a robust skills ontology.
 Let’s take a look at four of them:

 1. Elevated workforce intelligence for data-driven decision-making